Excerpts from the prospectus for the ‘Euro bond’ being floated by the Kenya Government.

-Debt Performance: Total debt at the beginning of 2014 owed by the Kenya (central) government was $24 billion.
+Debt Performance: Total debt at the beginning of 2014 that is owed by the Kenya (central) government was $24 billion.
 Debt service is expected to drop from Kshs 200B this year to about Kshs 150 billion for the next two years.

-The government has guaranteed debts to among others; Kengen $250M, Kenya Ports $140M, Kenya Railways $45M and Kenya Broadcasting corporation $39M.
-Kenya has a history of debt re-schedules at Paris (1994, 2000, 2004), and London (1998, 2003) and has had some debts canceled by China, Holand, and Finland
+The government has guaranteed debts to among others; Kengen – $250M, Kenya Ports – $140M, Kenya Railways – $45M and the Kenya Broadcasting corporation $39M.
+Kenya has a history of debt re-schedules at Paris (1994, 2000, 2004), and London (1998, 2003) and has had some debts canceled by China, Holland, and Finland

 Purpose: Funds will be used for infrastructure projects and to pay off a $600M loan that matures in August 2014.
-Some major infrastructure projects include railway expansion (new wide gauge railway will be built in 3 phases at a total of $13 billion) LAPSSET (with a new port at Lamu, railway, road, oil terminal & pipeline and resort cities at Lamu, Isiolo, Lake Turkana), 4 dams at a cost of $16.8 billion and the replacement of the Mombasa-Nairobi oil pipeline.
+Some major infrastructure projects include railway expansion (new wide gauge railway will be built in 3 phases at a total cost of $13 billion) LAPSSET (with a new port at Lamu, railway, road, oil terminal & pipeline and resort cities at Lamu, Isiolo, Lake Turkana), 4 dams at a cost of $16.8 billion and the replacement of the Mombasa-Nairobi oil pipeline.

-Taxes Payments will be made to bondholders without deducting any witholding taxes.
-However, the the prospectus has tax advice for US, UK and Kenyan investors who may buy.
+Risks Insecurity is cited.
+Another is the ICC (International Criminal Court) cases for which the political implications of a conviction cannot be predicted.
+Taxes Payments will be made to bondholders without deducting any withholding taxes.
+However, the prospectus has tax advice for US, UK and Kenyan investors who may be interested in buying the bonds.
 For Kenya investors, interest payable on the Notes has been exempted from income tax – but that is yet to be approved by parliament, who may revoke that)